HotuRam/web-scraping/README.md

 <br />
 <br />

-### If we scrap this webpage(which I can,t do that but I tried my very best) and make a pdf,
+### If we scrap this webpage(which I can't able to do but I tried my very best) and make a pdf,

 ## -- After that just follow the instruction...